STIPS Tutorials

 This output FITS image was simulated with STIPS using this tutorial.

-Tutorial #2: Generating a Scene from a User-Generated Catalog
+Tutorial #2: Generating a Scene from a Simulated Catalog

 Stellar Source Catalog

-Below is an example of generating a stellar population defined by stellar_parameters
+Below is an example showing how to generate a stellar population defined by stellar_parameters

 Code Generating a Stellar Population